 Although probably not as “ergonomically-designed” as others on this list, the KeepingcooX still does what it is designed to do.
 The grip extrudes a consistent amount of cookie dough with each “pull”.
 The clear canister allows you to more easily gauge when to reload dough.
 The cookie press also has a non-slip base to keep it steady when extruding dough to a cookie pan.

 The cookie press comes with 16 cookie discs, and 6 decorator tips, giving a relatively varied array of possible cookie designs.
 It also looks like it can be disassembled to make it easier to clean.
 Moreover, with a price tag just south of $15, this cookie press is quite affordable.

 That said, the cookie press does have a few caveats.
 The available product information does not indicate whether or not it is dishwasher safe.
 Moreover, the use of frosted glass for the canister may necessitate more careful handling than cookie presses made from sturdier material.
 The KeepingcooX cookie press also does not seem to have a warranty.
 But given the price point, the lack of any explicit manufacturer’s warranty may not be all that important.

-10. OXO Good Grips Cookie Press with Stainless Steel Disks and Storage Case
+10. OXO Good Grips 14-Piece Cookie Press Set

 The idea which would lead to the creation of OXO took shape in 1990 when Sam Farber invented a peeler ergonomically designed to be used by his wife Betsy, who suffered from arthritis.
 This philosophy of a “better way” lies at the heart of the company’s product design to this day.